tapper7/Soundboards-in-JavaFX-/README.md

 so here's an extremely rough example of how i intend to implement. the original pgm creates an 8 key xylophone, in my example the 8th key will say the classic "Ok terrific" sound byte instead of the last note of a major scale.

-**If you want to take it a step further you can scope out the xylophone example which I slightly modified, it should be easy to modify this into a button board for podcasts or a talk radio program:** as a
+**If you want to take it a step further you can scope out the xylophone example which I slightly modified, it should be easy to modify this into a button board for podcasts or a talk radio program:**

 **Note regarding media law and (c) infringement: I am a braodcaster and media law specialist, so long as the soundbytes are not "substantive" as is: not an entire scene...and are used for archive, entertainment/information/comedic and creative purposes, it is not (c) infringement.
 If I created a radio button that played an entire track, or entire scene/episode/movie, etc THAT would be...
 "OK fagget! ...
 What's next?" written by Stanley Kubrick and spoken by R. Lee Ermey as a standalone soundbyte is not.**